oysbre/D365tools/README.md

 The powershellscript 'azopyGetVHDfromLCS.ps1' downloads large files (VHD,PU/QU/SU,etc) from LCS.
 Generate SAS links in LCS and paste them into the script in the right order! aka: part1 = .exe, part2 = .rar

+'DeployPackage.ps1' automates deploying packages on local D365 DEV machine.
+Put the script in a folder with the package zip file and run the powershellscript.
+The script handle the Reportservice "bug" not starting during update.